ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake.md

 }()

 ```
-This would release the lock in every case even if the transaction is committed.
-But as per the tracing we see some milliseconds
+This would release the lock in every case.
+For committed transactions and as per the tracing, we see some milliseconds
-the code spends to rollback the transactions.
-But I think this is a better way to fix the issue.
+the code spends to roll back the transactions.
+In case of committed transactions the rollback does nothing.
+But this is a better way to fix the issue.

 3. Commit the transaction in the `defer` function for every case.